SparseDataTree/okrs_demo_0/README.md

 ## OKRs demo 0

 ### Introduction
+As leaders of enterprises have considered how to effectively coordinate efforts across enterprises, one of the more promising approaches developed has been that of the OKR framework.
+OKR (Objectives and Key Results), can be developed at an enterprise level; and then can be refined down the hierarchy to be supportive and consistent.
+They can be used to create a sense of ownership and accountability, especially if they are open to feedback up and down an enterprise hierarchy.
+(This would not be true if ownership and accountablity was just top-down).

-Our goal is to demonstrate a system for sharing OKRs across an enterprise.
+Our goal is to demonstrate a system for sharing OKRs across an enterprise that supports this approach.

+Note that there are commercially available OKR frameworks, whith nice UIs and integration with analytics and such.
+This project is developed with the belief that there is room and value for an open-source solution.